Private Sector · Regulated Banking · Advisory Services

 Deliverables

-Design report consolidating insights, decisions, and service-level guidance for advisory workflows
+Design report consolidating insights, decisions, and service-level guidance for advisory workflows, including design inputs defining requirements using standard CRM components and flagging complex areas

-Conversation frameworks and workflow concepts illustrating regulatory and information capture across advisory contexts
+Conversation frameworks, workflow concepts, and wireframes illustrating regulatory and information capture across advisory contexts

 Outcomes and impact